 Finally, for the vine that your grapes have grown on, cut your pipe cleaner in half and have your child wrap it around a crayon or a pencil.
 This will help to strengthen those fine motor muscles while creating a nice and springy vine for you to work with.

 With a little piece of tape (glue never seems to work for us), stick your vine right up at the top of your letter and you’re all done!

-Just grab the lowercase letter G printable page below and add them to your growing collection crafts in your alphabet book!
+Just grab the lowercase letter G printable page from the interactive alphabet pages and add them to your growing collection crafts in your alphabet book!